frumccarell8-sys/flytify-Fru-Mccarell-/README.md

-# [Your Project Name]
+#Mccarell  Brochure sudio

-> [One sentence about your project - e.g. "A web app where users pick a brochure template, customise it with their brand info, and get a printable brochure."]
+> [A web app that helps business create professional brochures quickly and easily.]

 **This is a learning project.** Every file is intentionally incomplete.
 Your job is to open each one, understand it, and make it your own.
 If a file works without you touching it, we didn't do our job right - [let us know]([link-to-issues]).